Making the most of your time: excitement and adventure

 You may also continue with the Duke of Edinburgh Award Scheme and each year a number of sixth-formers go for gold.

 Even further beyond the classroom are the school’s tours and expeditions.
 Since 2006 the school has undertaken a major overseas expedition every other year for four weeks in the developing world.
 The focus of this has been personal development in a challenging environment, involvement in a major local community project and undertaking a major local conservation project, with an emphasis on helping to set up sustainable community-run projects.
 Past expeditions have included Kenya, Tanzania and Malaysian Borneo.
-This summer thirty-one students and three members of staff will be travelling to Uganda, and of particular excitement is a potential visit to our sister school, St Katherine’s.
-All members of the upper fifth and lower sixth are given the opportunity to participate, and a major challenge is fundraising part of the cost of the expedition themselves.
+Last summer thirty-one students and three members of staff travelled to Uganda, which included a visit to our sister school, St Katherine’s.
+All members of the upper fifth and lower sixth were given the opportunity to participate, and a major challenge was fundraising part of the cost of the expedition themselves.

 German and art AS students visit Berlin each year to study the city’s wonderful buildings, public spaces and art museums.
 In 2010, members of Swithun Choir enjoyed a performance tour in the Loire.